pragma-/Plang/README.md

      { "a": 1 }

 ### Built-in functions
 These are the built-in functions.
-You can add additional builtin-in functions through Plang's embedding API.
+You can add additional built-in functions through Plang's embedding API.

 #### print